Huerte/Gitomation/Inspirational_Quote.md

 ### "Failure is the key to success; each mistake teaches us something." - Morihei Ueshiba
 ### "Do not anticipate trouble, or worry about what may never happen.
 Keep in the sunlight." - Benjamin Franklin
 ### "The more reasons you have for achieving your goal, the more determined you will become." - Brian Tracy
+### "Surround yourself only with people who are going to take you higher." - Oprah Winfrey